zaiisao/Documentation/en/Audio Broadcast/custom_audio_web.md

 ---
-title: Customize the Audio Source and Renderer
+title: Customize the Audio Source
 description: How to use external audio sources for Web SDK
 platform: Web
-updatedAt: Wed Jul 17 2019 09:03:39 GMT+0800 (CST)
+updatedAt: Wed Jul 17 2019 09:27:26 GMT+0800 (CST)
 ---
-# Customize the Audio Source and Renderer
+# Customize the Audio Source
 ## Introduction

 By default, a browser uses the internal audio modules for capturing and rendering during real-time communication.
 You can use an external audio source and renderer.
 This page shows how to use the methods provided by Agora SDK to customize the audio source and renderer.